-Acorda's second quarter results were strong with Ampyra sales
+Acorda's third quarter results were better-than-expected with

-remain Neutral on the stock.
+versions of Ampyra.
+We remain Neutral on the stock.
+Investor focus

 Ardsley, NY based Acorda Therapeutics, Inc. is a

 development and commercialization of novel treatments that improve

 neurological function in people suffering from multiple sclerosis

 (MS), spinal cord injury (SCI) and other nervous system